Am I an Alcoholic? Self-Evaluation Questionnaire

 Cravings are also the strongest contributor to relapse when the person tries to stop drinking.
 Often, cravings that arise from unrecognized triggers are most likely to keep the person from being able to maintain long-term sobriety.

 If I stop drinking, do I experience uncomfortable physical and mental symptoms?

 Cravings are not the only symptom of alcohol withdrawal – a syndrome described by American Family Physician.
-Other symptoms include:
+Other withdrawal symptoms include:6

 - Changes in sleep patterns